Ernir/ernir/README.md

 ### Hi there 👋

-I'm working as a tech lead at [Picnic](https://github.com/PicnicSupermarket)
+I'm working as a software developer at [Picnic](https://github.com/PicnicSupermarket)